 My child is 21 and getting married next year.
 Can I still sponsor them?+

-Yes — as long as your application is complete and submitted to IRCC before the child either turns 22 OR gets married.
-A child who is under 22 but acquires a spouse or common-law partner AFTER the lock-in date can still be processed.
-Submit your application promptly.
+Yes, as long as your application is complete and submitted to IRCC before the child either turns 22 OR gets married.
+Note that only age is locked in: the child must remain without a spouse or common-law partner until IRCC finishes processing.
+Per IRCC, if the child marries or enters a common-law relationship after the lock-in date, they generally become ineligible, so submit your application promptly.

 My child turned 22 last month.
 Is there any option to bring them to Canada?+